anan44/it-starts-with-clojure/materials/3-first-project/3-refactoring-project.md

     (println total)))
 ```

-Even though using let can make wonders to the readability of your code,
+Even though using `let` can make wonders to the readability of your code,
 there is also a golden line.
 Not every single tiny value needs to be bind with let.
 It could easily be argued that we might have gone a bit over the edge with our example here.
 In the end you will be the judge of what is the right amount of binding for readability of your code.
 Experiment with different approaches while writing Clojure,
-and in time you will find the balance between too little and too much let.
+and in time you will find the balance between too little and too much `let`.

 In addition to let Clojure also offers something called [Threading Macros](https://clojure.org/guides/threading_macros).
 They can be used to achieve similar results in code clarity.